 Ronald E. Santoni is the Maria Theresa Barney Chair Emeritus of Philosophy at Denison University in Ohio and is a Life Member of Clare Hall, Cambridge University.
 He received his B.A. degree from Bishop’s University in Canada, his M.A. from Brown University and his Ph.D. from Boston University.
 He has been a Visiting Scholar (1986, 1990, 1994, 1997, 1999, 2001, 2004, 2006, 2008) and a Visiting Lecturer (1990) in The Faculty of Philosophy at University of Cambridge, England; a member of the High Table at King’s College, Cambridge (1999); a Visiting Fellow at Clare Hall, Cambridge (1986); a Royal Society of Canada Overseas Fellow at the University of Paris (Sorbonne); and, on five occasions, either a Research Fellow, Visiting Fellow, or Visiting Scholar at Yale University.
 He continues as an Associate Fellow of Berkeley College, Yale University.

-In addition to his recently published work on Sartre, entitled Sartre on Violence – Curiously Ambivalent (Penn State University Press, 2003, 2004), he is author of Bad Faith, Good Faith, and Authenticity in Sartre’s Early Philosophy (Temple University Press, 1995), co-editor of the Doubleday Anchor book, Social and Political Philosophy, editor of Religious Language and The Problem of Religious Knowledge, and contributing author of fifteen books, including Current Issues in Philosophy; Towards the Understanding and Prevention of Genocide; Nuclear War: Philosophical Perspectives; Genocide: A Critical Bibliographic Review; The Institution of War; Just War, Nonviolence, and Nuclear Deterrence; Violence and Human Co-existence; Hiroshima’s Shadows; Jean-Paul Sartre – Das Sein und Das Nichts (a detailed analysis of each part of Being and Nothingness by a group of 13 international scholars); Über Sartre: Perspektiven und Kritiken (2005); Sartre Today: A Centenary Celebration (2006); Sartre: Le Philosophe, l’intellectuel, et la politique (2006), and both Pourquoi Sartre?
-(2005) and Lebendiger Sartre (2009), in which he offers a tribute to Sartre.
+In addition to his more recently published book on Sartre, entitled Sartre on Violence – Curiously Ambivalent (Penn State University Press, 2003, 2004), he is author of Bad Faith, Good Faith, and Authenticity in Sartre’s Early Philosophy (Temple University Press, 1995), co-editor of the Doubleday Anchor book, Social and Political Philosophy, editor of Religious Language and The Problem of Religious Knowledge, and is contributing author to eighteen books, including Current Issues in Philosophy; Towards the Understanding and Prevention of Genocide; Nuclear War: Philosophical Perspectives; Genocide: A Critical Bibliographic Review; The Institution of War; Just War, Nonviolence, and Nuclear Deterrence; Violence and Human Co-existence; Hiroshima’s Shadows; Jean-Paul Sartre – Das Sein und Das Nichts (which constitutes a detailed analysis of each part of Being and Nothingness by a group of 13 international scholars); Über Sartre: Perspektiven und Kritiken (2005); Sartre Today: A Centenary Celebration (2006); Sartre: Le Philosophe, l’intellectuel, et la politique (2006), Pourquoi Sartre?
+(2005) and Lebendiger Sartre (2009) (in which he offers tributes to Sartre), and Revolutionary Hope (2013).
+He is also contributor to the forthcoming book, L’Actualité de Jean-Paul Sartre: philosophie, littérature, politique.

-A member of the Executive Committee of The North American Sartre Society and coordinator of the Sartre Circle, he is also on the Executive Committee of the Institut für Axiologische Forschungen, and has been a member of the International Advisory Council of the Institute of the Holocaust and Genocide in Jerusalem.
+A member of the Executive Committee of The North American Sartre Society and coordinator of the Sartre Circle, he has also been on the Executive Committee of the Institut für Axiologische Forschungen, and a member of the International Advisory Council of the Institute of the Holocaust and Genocide in Jerusalem.
 Further, he has been a member of the Board of Editors of the Journal for Peace and Justice Studies and a consulting referee for other professional journals and presses.

 His biography has been included in Who’s Who in the World, Who’s Who in America, Who’s Who in American Education, Directory of American Scholars, Contemporary Authors, among other national and international biographical reference books.

-Ron is married to Marguerite Kiene Santoni, an exemplary, exceptionally caring, life partner, with whom he has had six children who, taken together, have produced for them a creative yield of thirteen grandchildren.
+Ron is married to Marguerite Kiene Santoni, an exemplary, exceptionally caring, wife and life partner, with whom he has had six loving children who, taken together, have produced for them a creative yield of thirteen inquiring and affectionate grandchildren.

 Up until 2013, Sawyer was Denison’s last all-male traditional residence hall.
 Ironically, it is located on what was known as the Women’s Quad until the mid-1960s, when the men moved in.